s-de-haan/challenging_backpropagation/README.md

-# Code for _Challenging Backpropagation: Evidence for Target Learning in the Neocortex_
+# Code for paper
+## _Challenging Backpropagation: Evidence for Target Learning in the Neocortex_